nagilson/pdf-marker/README.md

 External Dependencies / Credits:
 * ColorWheel (Square Dialogue Wheel): https://github.com/liuyanghejerry/Qt-Plus liuyanghejerry\
  ...
 This comes with the project, and you won't need to do anything special to build it.

-* QtLabs-QtPDF (PDF Viewer): http://code.qt.io/cgit/qt-labs/qtpdf.git Qt\
+* QPdfJsWindow (PDF Viewer): https://github.com/yshurik/qpdfjs yshurik\
  ...
-Follow the build instructions at http://blog.qt.io/blog/2017/01/30/new-qtpdf-qtlabs-module/.
+You'll have to download this code yourself and simply put it into the project in the lib/3rdparty folder.
+When copying, be sure to keep our version of qpdfjswindow.h and .cpp, which is outside the qpdfjs folder.
+In case the link is deprecated, contact one of the devs.

 ### Troubleshooting
 #### Windows